What is Brainstorm?

-Brainstorm is the world’s first academic laboratory dedicated to brain health entrepreneurship.
+Brainstorm is the world’s first academic laboratory dedicated to mental health entrepreneurship.

-Our founding mission is to advance brain health by fostering innovative products that optimize health and human potential.
+Our founding mission is to advance mental health by fostering innovative products that optimize health and human potential.

 We are headquartered at Stanford in Palo Alto, California.

-Brainstorm is led by Dr. Nina Vasan, Clinical Assistant Professor in Psychiatry and Behavioral Sciences in Stanford University School of Medicine.
-It was launched as a Special Initiative of the Chair of the Department of Psychiatry, Dr. Laura Roberts.
+Brainstorm is directed by Dr. Nina Vasan, Clinical Assistant Professor in Psychiatry and Behavioral Sciences in Stanford University School of Medicine.
+Brainstorm's research efforts are led by Dr. Neha Chaudhary, Visiting Instructor at Stanford and Clinical Faculty at Massachusetts General Hospital and Harvard Medical School, and its clinical efforts are led by Dr. Gowri Aragam, Visiting Instructor at Stanford and Clinical Faculty at Massachusetts General Hospital and Harvard Medical School.
+Brainstorm was launched as a Special Initiative of the Chair of the Department of Psychiatry, Dr. Laura Roberts.

 Brainstorm is a part of the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine, which is a 501(c)(3) nonprofit.
 Brainstorm is supported entirely through generous contributions, grants, and sponsorships from individuals, corporations, foundations, and government entities.

-+ Can Stanford Brainstorm leadership come to my organization as speakers or consultants?
+Can Stanford Brainstorm leadership come to my company as speakers or consultants?

 Yes, many Stanford Brainstorm leaders travel to give talks and consult.
 Their time as speakers or consultants is scheduled at their discretion.

-+ I'm a founder or thinking of starting my own venture.
+I'm a founder with my own venture.
 Can I pitch and get feedback from you?

 Yes, we have consulting services for entrepreneurs at all stages of development.
-Fill out the form under "Partner with Us" and let us know how we can best help you.
+Fill out the form under "Work with Us" and let us know how we can best help you.

-+ I'm an investor looking into a brain health company.
+I'm an investor looking into a mental health company.
 Can you share your expertise with my firm?